vishalj7/jekyll-now/_posts/2019-10-29-Introduction-To-Time-Series.md

 These are used to help determine appropriate values for q and p respectively which are then used in model parameters.

 **ACF** - this is a set of correlation coefficients between the time series and lagged versions of itself.
-This is used to help determine the value for parameter q to be used in AM models.
+This is used to help determine the value for parameter q to be used in MA models.

 **PACF** - this is a partial correlation coefficients between the time series (t) and lagged versions of itself (t_n) but the correlations between them  t_n-1, t_n-2, t_n-3 can't be used to explained the correlation coefficients for t and t_n.
 This is used to help determine the value for parameter p to be used either in AR, ARMA models
 <br/><br/>